iltommi/qdb-documentation/source/reference/wrpmed.rst

         A string representing a full path to the directory where data will be persisted.

     Default value
-        The "db" subdirectory relative to the launch path.
+        The "db" subdirectory relative to the current working directory.

     Example
         Persist data in /var/wrpme/db ::